koneko/towerdefense/README.md

 Towers on their own can not be upgraded, only the Gems that are empowering them can be.
 Not all towers can be empowered (via Gems) and they would serve more for utility purposes instead of attacking creeps.

+### Tower effects
+There are several possible tower effects which describe the general behavior of the tower:

+#### Shooter
+This is standard effect available to each tower.
+It enables the tower to attack the creeps by shooting projectile(s) at them.

+#### Trap
+The tower places a trap on the ground which will deal damage to the creeps that pass over it.
+The trap is placed in the range of the tower randomly

+#### Necromancer tower
+This tower spawns creeps which will attack the other creeps.
+The spawned creeps will have a limited lifespan and will die after a certain amount of time.
+When this anti-creep meets another creep then one of them will 'die' instantly depending on the their health.

 ### Shooting Tower
 Basic tower that shoots 1 projectile at the closest creep.